-So, this is a cheesy baked pasta.
+So, this is a cheesy, oven-baked pasta.
 But “pasta al forno” sounds more impressive, don’t you think?

-This is a wonderfully easy, comforting and oh-so-delizioso dish that I remember Nonna making sometimes when I was little.
-Mom taught me to make it a few years ago, and my family absolutely loves it.
-(We were rolling our eyes and swooning as we stole portions during the photo session.)
+This is an easy, comforting and oh-so-delizioso dish I remember Nonna making when I was a kid.
+Mom taught me to make it several years ago, and my family absolutely loves it.

-It’s perfect to serve to a group of teenagers before the dance, or to birthday party guests when you want something a step up from pasta and sauce.
+It’s perfect to serve to a group of teenagers before the dance, or to family and friends when you want a step up from pasta and sauce.
 Heck, you can even make it on a weeknight forno reason at all.
 (I couldn’t resist!)

 You’ll end up boiling it for 5-6 minutes, depending on the brand you use.
 Then, the oven will finish cooking it.

-- Preheat your oven to 400 degrees F. Grease a 9x13 or casserole pan with cooking spray.
+Preheat the oven to 400 degrees F. Grease a 9x13 or casserole pan with cooking spray.
 Fill a large pasta pot more than halfway full with hot water.
 Add some salt and put the pot on the stove, covered, over high heat to let it come to a boil.

-- If you are starting with sauce from the refrigerator or freezer, warm it up or thaw it in the microwave.
+If you are starting with sauce from the refrigerator or freezer, warm it up or thaw it in the microwave.
 Grate your Parmesan cheese, if needed.

-- When the water is boiling, add your pasta to the pot and give it a stir.
+When the water is boiling, add the rigatoni to the pot and give it a stir.
 Keep the pot uncovered.
 Set a timer for half the al dente time listed on the package (you will end up boiling the pasta for 5-6 minutes).
 Have a colander ready in the sink, and stir your pasta occasionally so that it doesn't stick.

-- While the pasta is cooking, shred your cheeses in a food processor, blender, or using a box grater.
+While the pasta is cooking, shred the mozzarella cheeses in a food processor, blender, or using a box grater.

 - After you have boiled the pasta for 5-6 minutes, drain it and add it back to your pot.
 Stir in two heaping ladles of sauce.
 (My ladle holds about 1/2 cup.)